NemesisCyberForce/.github/profile/README.md

 Is that too harsh for you?
 Then you might not need to learn what's hidden here.
 It's a gateway to something terrifying that you'll never forget, even after 30-100 years, and you must endure it!
 I've had countless sleepless nights, but the peaceful ones can be counted on a single page.

 So, if you're truly prepared, support our work and show who you are.
 We want proof!

+- creating Exploits
+- use a sledgehammer
+- creating bots
+- creating visions
+- be batman!
+Fight again child abuse!